-A share provides 0.4 litres per second per hectare which is equivalent of 25mm per week – or almost an inch per week.
-Water is delivered to the farmers property via an offtake box which is part of the scheme infrastructure.
+A share provides 0.4 litres per second per hectare which is equivalent to 3.6 mm per day – or almost an inch per week.
+Water is delivered to the farmer’s property via an offtake box which is part of the scheme infrastructure.
 This offtake contains an isolating valve and a pressure reducing valve and flow meter which regulates the pressure and the amount of water able to be delivered to individual properties.
 There are currently over 200 offtakes on the scheme.
 The total volumetric flow taken by each offtake is measured continuously by a mechanical meter and checked each month.

 Borton’s pond was created as the intake area for the Lower Waitaki Irrigation Scheme when it was built in the 1970’s.
 The intake gates are capable of allowing up to 27 cumecs (27,000 litres per second) into the pond.
-Of this 19 cumecs are for the Lower Waitaki Irrigation Company and 8 cumecs are for the North Otago Irrigation Company (NOIC).
-This is enough water for NOIC to issue a total of 20,000 shares, which in turn allows irrigation of up to approximately 26,000 hectares (based on an average use of 1.3 hectares per share).
+Of this, 19 cumecs are for the Lower Waitaki Irrigation Company and 8 cumecs are for NOIC.
+This allocation is sufficient for NOIC to issue a total of 20,000 shares, which in turn allows irrigation of up to approximately 26,000 hectares (based on an average use of 1.3 hectares per share).
 A 550 m long ‘Still Arm’ canal, crossing under State Highway 83 carries the water from Borton’s pond to a pump station at Black Point (Pump Station 1).

-The substation is fed with electricity from the national grid on the north side of the Waitaki River and converts the 110kv supply to 11kv to operate the pumps at the Pump Station 1 (PS1).
-Transmission lines distribute this electricity to pump station 2 and to pump stations on the Duntroon line.
+The substation located beside PS1 is fed with electricity from the national grid on the north side of the Waitaki River.
+A transformer converts the incoming 110 kV supply to 11 kV to operate the pumps at PS1.
+An 11 kV overhead line owned by NOIC then distributes electricity to Pump Station 2 and to pump stations on the Duntroon line.
 The operation and maintenance of the substation is a partnership between Network Waitaki Ltd and NOIC.

 Water Transfer to the Head Pond